 Apart from offering ever-changing exhibitions in their three gallery spaces, Corban Estate Arts Centre also has studios for residential artists, adult art classes, a café, and artists’ studios.
 Beautifully nestled within the winery vines of the old Corban Estate, once the largest vineyard in the country, the gallery boasts a rich history and a rare, secluded peacefulness as a result of its distance from the city centre.
 Built in a farm-like setting, the Arts Centre truly feels like an intimate family space for the art makers as well as art lovers.

 Te Uru Waitakere Contemporary Gallery

 Te Uru sits in the Lopdell Precinct in the bushy locale of Titirangi.
-Strongly associated with the community, Te Uru alludes to a westward wind that carries the message and vision of the community, and pushes for change.
-Te Uru continues to challenge and change, showcasing contemporary art and design, but keeps the values of manaakitanga, innovation, collaboration, responsiveness, inclusiveness and sustainability at its heart.
+Strongly associated with the community, Te Uru alludes to a westward wind that carries the message and vision of the community.
+The exhibitions and collection are curated to push for change.
+Te Uru continues to challenge and change, showcasing contemporary art and design while keeping close to heart its original values of manaakitanga, innovation, collaboration, responsiveness, inclusiveness, and sustainability.

 Also into arts and crafts?
 Here’s where you can shop and support Auckland’s local artists & designers.